darianiff/CV/README.md

-#Daria Nifontova
+# Daria Nifontova

-##Summary
+## Summary

 20 y.o. copywriter, journalist, aspiring community leader and hopefully the next big thing.
 Currently residing in Kiev, Ukraine.

-###Contact
+### Contact

 [darianiff@gmail.com](mailto:darianiff@gmail.com)
 +380-91-920-16-23
 [facebook.com/daria.nifontova](http://www.facebook.com/daria.nifontova)

-###Skills
+### Skills

 Fluent Russian, Ukrainian and English (spoken and written), creative writing (from tweets to long essays).
-Was a part of researchers team for navigation systems, due to interest in information design and navigation systems.
+Was an intern at Moscow based product development and consulting company [Thalient](http://thalient.in/), have basic understanding of UI/UX, can work comfortably with Adobe Illustrator and Omnigraffle.
 Never scared to face challenges, proven ability to meet “yesterday” deadlines.

-###Education
+### Education

 **Moscow British Higher School of Art and Design** (2013)